One-on-One Meeting Template: Top 10 Questions and Examples

 8 Do I give you enough feedback?

-Asking employees if you give them enough feedback will help you understand if they’d like more guidance or praise on their work.
+Asking employees if you give them enough constructive feedback will help you understand if they’d like more guidance or praise for their work.

 If you’re not giving employees timely feedback (immediately after things happen), you are not doing it enough.
 As Kim Scott argues, the best feedback is timely — and shouldn’t only be given during stated cycles: